South Africa Flag 21 Analytics

 The South African Financial Intelligence Centre has put forward Directive 9: Concerning the Implementation of the “Travel Rule” Relating to Crypto Asset Transfers, requiring crypto asset service providers (CASPs) to implement the Travel Rule no later than 30 April 2025.
 The directive is aligned with the FATF’s Recommendation 16.

-Directive 9 is to be implemented alongside a risk management and compliance program developed by CASPs, as mandated in Section 42 of the FIC Act*.
+Directive 9 is to be implemented alongside a Risk Management and Compliance Programme developed by CASPs, as mandated in Section 42 of the FIC Act*.
 Additionally, CASPs who fail to comply with the provisions set forth in the directive will be subject to administrative sanctions per Section 45C of the FIC Act**.

-*Section 42 of the FIC Act requires all accountable institutions to have in place a risk management and compliance programme (RMCP).
-An RMCP documents the identified money laundering, terrorist and proliferation financing risks the institution faces, and how it will deal with these risks.
+*Section 42 of the FIC Act requires all accountable institutions to have a Risk Management and Compliance Programme (RMCP) in place.
+An RMCP documents the identified money laundering, terrorist, and proliferation financing risks the institution faces and how it will deal with these risks.

-**Section 45E of the FIC Act establishes an appeal board to adjudicate on appeals emanating from sanctions issued by the FIC and supervisory bodies for non-compliance with the FIC Act.
+**Section 45C of the FIC Act establishes an appeal board to adjudicate on appeals emanating from sanctions issued by the FIC and supervisory bodies for non-compliance with the FIC Act.

 What is the scope of the Travel Rule in South Africa?